AdobeDocs/federated-audience-composition.en/help/start/get-started.md

 >[!NOTE]
 >
->After executing the composition, the resulting audience is saved in Adobe Experience Platform as an external audience, and available into Adobe Real-Time Customer Data Platorm and/or Adobe Journey Optimizer.
+>After executing the composition, the resulting audience is saved in Adobe Experience Platform as an external audience, and available into Adobe Real-Time Customer Data Platform and/or Adobe Journey Optimizer.
 It is made accessible in the **Audiences** menu.
 [Learn more](https://experienceleague.adobe.com/en/docs/experience-platform/segmentation/ui/audience-portal){target="_blank"}

 ## Governance, privacy and security {#governance-privacy-security}